-Hepatitis A is totally and completely preventable.
-Although outbreaks continue to occur in the United States, no one should ever get infected if preventive measures are taken.
-[7, 12] For example, food handlers must always wash their hands with soap and water after using the bathroom, changing a diaper, and certainly before preparing food.
-[12, 24] Food handlers should always wear gloves when handling or preparing ready-to-eat foods, although gloves are not a substitute for good hand washing.
-Ill food-handlers should be excluded from work.
-[14, 24]
+Hepatitis A is preventable and, although outbreaks continue to occur in the United States, very few people should ever get infected if preventive measures are taken.
+For example, food handlers must always wash their hands with soap and water after using the bathroom, changing a diaper, and certainly before preparing food.
+Food handlers should always wear gloves when handling or preparing ready-to-eat foods, although gloves are not a substitute for good hand washing.
+Ill food handlers should be excluded from work.

-In 2006, the ACIP recommended routine hepatitis A vaccination for all children ages 12-23 months, that hepatitis A vaccination be integrated into the routine childhood vaccination schedule, and that children not vaccinated by two years of age be vaccinated subsequently.
-[9, 13] The vaccine is recommended for the following persons:
+In 2006, the ACIP recommended routine hepatitis A vaccination for all children ages 12-23 months, and recommended that hepatitis A vaccination be integrated into the routine childhood vaccination schedule and that children not vaccinated by two years of age be vaccinated subsequently.
+According to the ACIP, the vaccine is recommended for the following persons:

 - People at increased risk for HAV infection

 - People traveling to countries at intermediate to high risk for hepatitis A

 - Men who have sex with men

 - People who use injection or non-injection drugs

 - People with occupational risk for exposure

 - People who will have close personal contact with a child adopted from outside the U.S.

 - People at increased risk for severe disease from HAV infection